Hybrid Reasoning Bot¶

 LLM_TAG = "🌐" # Knowledge from the model's training

-def get_chunks_with_scores(query, chunks, embeddings, top_k=3):
+def get_chunks_with_scores(query, index_path, top_k=3):

 def generate_rag_answer(query, chunks):